syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 ## Customizing the node fixed user handle

 * The node fixed user handle can be aligned relative to the node boundaries.
 It has `margin` and `offset` settings.
-It is quite useful to position the node fixed userhandle and used together and gives you more control over the node fixed user handle positioning.
+It is quite useful to position the node fixed user handle and used together and gives you more control over the node fixed user handle positioning.

 ### Margin for the node fixed user handle